momentum-team-5/momentum-team-5.github.io/_posts/2020-12-10-project-kickoff.md

   - Make sure you have a `.gitignore` file!
 You can get one that is specific to your project at [gitignore.io](https://www.toptal.com/developers/gitignore).
 - You are clear on the git and GitHub workflow for your team.
 - 🚨 Make sure you are using `django-environ` and a `.env` file.
 This will be especially important for secret keys and sensitive info, like AWS credentials. **DON'T COMMIT YOUR SECRET KEYS!**
+- Consider appointing a rotating team lead who can be responsible for running standup, leading at check-in, and looking after the Trello board.

 ### ✅ Checklist for the back-end